 Stoke Newington, Hackney

-A traditionally nonconformist community, in every sense, situated north-west of Hackney
+A nonconformist community for centuries, situated north-west of Hackney

 A medieval village grew up around the twin nuclei of Newington Green and the junction of Church Street with what is now Stoke Newington High Street.